Human Rights

 Date

-Court reopened pleadings and granted the respondent 30 days to file a response under its discretionary power.
+Court reopened pleadings and granted the State a 30-day extension to file its Response pursuant to its discretionary powers.

 Case summary 19 December 2022